commercetools/commercetools-sdk-php-v2/README.md

 ## Observability

-To monitor and observe the SDK, see the official documentation [Observability](https://docs.commercetools.com/sdk/observability), there is a [Demo application](https://github.com/commercetools/commercetools-sdk-php-v2/tree/master/examples/symfony-app) which shows how to monitor the PHP SDK with New Relic and Datadog.
+To monitor and observe the SDK, see the official documentation [Observability](https://docs.commercetools.com/sdk/observability), there is a [Demo application](https://github.com/commercetools/commercetools-sdk-php-v2/tree/master/examples/) which shows how to monitor the PHP SDK with New Relic, Datadog, Dynatrace and Open Telemetry.

 To monitor and observe the SDK, refer to the official documentation on [Observability](https://docs.commercetools.com/sdk/observability).